 OSHC - Overseas Student Health Cover

-Students from abroad who wish to keep their temporary student visa up to date must maintain adequate health insurance during their stay in Australia.
+Students from abroad who wish to keep their temporary student visas up to date must maintain adequate health insurance during their stay in Australia.
 This means that it is necessary to purchase the Overseas Student Health Cover (OSHC) to keep your policy up to date while in Australia on a student visa.

 OSHC helps international students to afford the medical and hospital care costs they may need while in Australia.
 OSHC also includes ambulance coverage and limited pharmaceuticals.
 Some exceptions may apply to students from Sweden, Norway, or Belgium.
 Because the OSHC is a requirement to maintain a visa, it is important not to fail to pay insurance.